RamazanKara/1brc-go/README.md

 I got this down to 59 Seconds and achieved my goal of getting it to under 1 minute.
 I am pretty happy with that for a single day session of coding.
 Further improvements could be made, and if I would continue working on it I would probably directly use a syscall with mmap and use the 8-byte hash of id as a key for an unsafe maphash.
 And maybe write some tests.

+## v3.2.0

+- **Memory-Mapped File Processing:** The program now uses `mmap` for file I/O operations, allowing the operating system to handle file paging and reducing overhead.
+- **Read-Write Locks:** Replaced `sync.Mutex` with `sync.RWMutex` in the `Shard` struct to reduce lock contention and allow multiple readers concurrently.
+- **Optimized Chunk Boundary Determination:** Improved the `determineChunkBounds` function to minimize the number of file seeks and scans, using a more efficient method to find the actual start and end of chunks.

+Processing Time: 55.2s.
+Tested with a Ryzen 5800x3d and 32 gigs Ram

 ## Requirements

 - Go Runtime ofc (1.21)